ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - | (12)
       - | Add to \ ``Model``\  object to refer in View (JSP).
     * - | (13)
-      - | Processing method to display Order screen.
+      - | Handler method to display Order screen.
     * - | (14)
-      - | Processing method to place an Order.
+      - | Handler method to place an Order.
     * - | (15)
-      - | Processing method to display Order Completion screen.
+      - | Handler method to display Order Completion screen.

 - Product screen (JSP)